Lanxxxe/Advance-Database-Notes/JOINS AND SUBQUERY.md

 ```

 - Every table in a FROM clause must have a name, therefore the [AS] name clause is mandatory.
 Any columns in the subquery select list must have unique names.
+- A subquery in the `SELECT` clause allows you to include calculated data or lookups from other tables directly in the result set.
+- A subquery in the `FROM` clause acts as a **derived table**.
+It generates a temporary result set that can be joined with other tables in the outer query.

+#### **Use Case:**

+- **Subquery in `SELECT`**: Used when you need to fetch related data from another table without doing an explicit join.
+- **Subquery in `FROM`**: Used when you need to treat the result of a subquery as a table in the outer query, typically for complex aggregations or joins.

+#### **Importance:**

+These types of subqueries provide powerful ways to break down complex queries by retrieving or calculating data in steps.

 References